Home / Reviews / Steelcase Leap V2

 Adjustability Breakdown

 This is where the Leap V2 pulls ahead of every other chair in its class.
-Steelcase calls it “seven points of adjustability,” and every one of them is genuinely useful.
-No other premium chair gives you this level of control over how it supports your body.
+Every adjustment point is genuinely useful.

-The Leap V2’s backrest is not a static surface.
+The backrest is not a static surface.
 Its flexible frame changes shape as you move, mimicking the natural curve of your spine in every position.
-When you sit upright, the back supports your lumbar and holds a neutral S-curve.
+When you sit upright it supports your lumbar and holds a neutral S-curve.
 When you recline, the upper back flexes outward while the lower back arches inward, maintaining support through the transition.
-This is not a manual adjustment; LiveBack responds automatically to your posture changes.
+LiveBack responds automatically with no manual adjustment needed.

 Lumbar Support (Height + Firmness)